501(c)(3) Nonprofit · Iroquois, Illinois

 Tax-Deductible Giving

 Build Strong Apprenticeship America NFP is a registered 501(c)(3) public charity.
-All contributions are tax-deductible to the extent allowed by law.
+Your donation is tax-deductible to the fullest extent allowed by law.

 EIN: 39-5081478